MewsSystems/developers/README.md

 So we have a standard data loading pattern.

-Currently the Next.js Link component isn't always able to provide "Soft navigation", where routing is solely via the frontend rather instead a full page load - but once this problem is resolved the page could take full advantage of cache.
+Currently the Next.js Link component isn't always able to provide "Soft navigation", where routing is solely via the frontend JSON fetch rather instead a full component page load - but once this problem is resolved the page could take full advantage of cache.
 In the meantime the page can be cached by setting the revalidate time of page.